 - Torch / head torch.
 LED is best.
 It's worth replacing the batteries before longer trips.

 - Hat.
-When hiking in Australia you should always wear a hat.
+When hiking in Australia you should always wear a hat, sunburn quickly ruins a trip.
+I love Akubra hats, but almost any will do.

 - String.
 One of my essentials.
 Carrying 2-3m of string can be useful for plenty of things like setting up a clothes line to dry your wet hiking gear, fixing broken gaiters or shoes, helping to fix your tent on tent platforms and many more.